Whereiswald0/SQL-project/starting_with_questions.md

 SQL Queries:

 MANY ASSUMPTIONS
-First, if we assume that over the course of a year a particular user will no move cities, and that their orders will always count for the city they are logging in from when no shipping information is provided, then we can join the information from analytics (which contains no city information) with the city and country data from the all_sessions csv.
+First, if we assume that over the course of a year a particular user will not move cities, and that their orders will always count for the city they are logging in from when no shipping information is provided, then we can join the information from analytics (which contains no city information) with the city and country data from the all_sessions csv.
 Because I have elected to keep these two information sources mostly separate, following this assumption would require several steps.

 ~~~~SQL
 --create a view, perhaps out of paranoia, to ensure that duplicates are not generated joining